 As an employer, you have more than just the responsibility of running your firm -- you manage everyone that works there.
-This is a big week for interacting with employees; Wednesday is Administrative Professionals Day, and Thursday is Take Our Daughters and Sons to Work Day.
+This is a big month for interacting with employees; next Wednesday is Administrative Professionals Day, and the day after is Take Our Daughters and Sons to Work Day.

 As the fearless leader of your law firm, you need to have a plan in place for hosting your employees' daughters and sons.
 Here are a few quick tips.

 1. Don't Be a Party Pooper

 Don't be grumpy and initiate a "no kids at work" policy.
 Instead, lead by example and bring your kids.
 And note, it doesn't have to be your kids (hence the "our" daughters and sons in the title).
 The organization kept it open to include children in your life, so if you don't have kids of your own, but have a neighbor, niece or nephew interested in a career in law, take them with you (with the parent's consent of course).